shesha-io/docs.shesha/docs/fundamentals/configurable-form-lifecycle.md

 2.	**Custom**: This submits the data using custom JavaScript.
 3.	**None**: This is used when a form shouldn’t submit any data.
 For instance, when form is used only to display some data. **i.e.** Prepare Submit Data.

 The Submit handler transforms the data that should be submitted.
-If the handler is specified, it should return the full data to be submitted as forms don’t merge/modify the data return by this handler.
+If the handler is specified, it should return the full data to be submitted as forms don’t modify the data return by this handler.

 #### On Before Submit